-Diverse Male Student Initiatives (DMSI)-provides an experiential year-long program that supports men and helps them focus their energies toward self-improvement and community involvement.
+Diverse Male Student Initiatives (DMSI)-To provide an experiential year-long program that supports men and helps them focus their energies toward self-improvement and community involvement.

-Enrollment Services Student Ambassadors (ESSA)-serves as the official ambassadors of the College for prospective students and the surrounding community.
+Enrollment Services Student Ambassadors (ESSA)-To serve as the official ambassadors of the College for prospective students and the surrounding community.

-Envision Models-provides students with entertainment through the performance of modeling, theatrics, and dancing.
+Envision Models-To provide students with entertainment through the performance of modeling, theatrics, and dancing.